leanderthiele/group_particles/README.md

 quickly write routines to extract the data you need.

-It is sufficiently flexible to accomodate a wide range of possible applications, while providing a number of pre-implemented building blocks that accomodate for the most common use cases.
+It is sufficiently flexible to accomodate a wide range of possible applications, while providing a number of pre-implemented building blocks that accommodate for the most common use cases.

 Currently, only simulation data stored in the hdf5 format are supported.